0xskar/0xskar.github.io/_posts/2022-06-16-TryHackMe-Protocols-and-Servers2.md

 ![](/assets/protocolsandservers01.png)

-TLS is more secure than SSL, and it has practically replaced SSL.
+TLS is more secure than SSL, and it has Boxly replaced SSL.
 We could have dropped SSL and just written TLS instead of SSL/TLS, but we will continue to mention the two to avoid any ambiguity because the term SSL is still in wide use.
 However, we can expect all modern servers to be using TLS.

 An existing cleartext protocol can be upgraded to use encryption via SSL/TLS.
 We can use TLS to upgrade HTTP, FTP, SMTP, POP3, and IMAP, to name a few.
 The following table lists the protocols we have covered and their default ports before and after the encryption upgrade via SSL/TLS.
 The list is not exhaustive; however, the purpose is to help us better understand the process.